 Can you give this stuff to babies?
 The research is very limited.
 In one small investigation, black seed powder reduced seizures in kids.
 I was surprised the youngest in this study was just 13 months.

 Studies like these are interesting but they are few in number.
 To be honest, I would not give black seed powder or oil to young kids.
-Some websites discuss the black seed benefits in toddlers but none of them provide proof.
+Some websites discuss the black seed benefits in toddlers, but none provide proof.

 If it did help, how much do you use?
 Without clinical studies, anyone who says “take this much” is guessing.
 Lastly, there is the problem of taste.
 Remember, this stuff doesn't taste good.
 Kids probably won't like it.